The Alvarado Project

 The Challenge

-The legacy site conflated organizational information with the founder’s biography, resulting in unclear messaging, diluted mission focus, and a fragmented user journey
+The legacy site conflated organizational information with the artist’s biography, resulting in unclear messaging, diluted mission focus, and a fragmented user journey.

 Our Approach

-In collaboration with TAP’s team, we defined two distinct content narratives to create clarity and improve wayfinding:
+In collaboration with TAP’s team, we defined two distinct content narratives to create clarity and improve storylines:

 1. The Organization — Mission, programs, and community impact